tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 {:center}

-After a thorough profiling of the transformer model in inference phase, it is shown that batch matmul computations contribute up to ~ $30%$ of GPU kernel execution time.
+After a thorough profiling of the transformer model in inference phase, it is shown that batch matmul computations contribute up to ~ 30% of GPU kernel execution time.
 Also after using nvprof to do some first-principle analysis of cuBLAS's batch matmul kernel，it is clearly that current implementation is under-performing and some interesting phenomena have been observed.

 ## What is batch matmul
 Typically, a batch matmul computation performs the matrix-matrix multiplication over a batch of matrices.
-The batch is considered to be "uniform", i.e. all instances have the same dimensions ($M$, $N$, $K$), leading dimensions (lda, ldb, ldc) and transpositions for their respective A, B and C matrices.
+The batch is considered to be "uniform", i.e. all instances have the same dimensions (M, N, K), leading dimensions (lda, ldb, ldc) and transpositions for their respective A, B and C matrices.

 Batch matmul computation can be described more vividly as follows: